 - Prices start at $51 per night

-The Z Hotel’s capsule rooms start from dimensions of about 8-by-10 feet and are designed to offer comfort at an affordable price while maximizing space.
-The designers have made use of every available nook and cranny with under-bed storage, an en suite shower and free WiFi, as well as a 40-inch TV.
-Which just goes to show you don’t need to stay in hotel rooms only the super rich can afford to experience luxury.
+The Z Hotel’s capsule rooms start at dimensions of about 8 feet by 10 feet and are designed to offer comfort at an affordable price while maximizing space.
+The designers have made use of every available nook and cranny with under-bed storage, an en-suite shower and free WiFi, as well as a 40-inch TV.
+This just goes to show you don’t need to stay in hotel rooms only the super rich can afford to experience luxury.

-This quirky destination features a range of tiny houses on wheels each with their own design and artwork.
-At between 120 to 170 square feet, these charming small hotels are cozy yet efficient, and all have their own cooking area, toilet, showers and heat.
+This quirky destination features a range of tiny houses on wheels, each with their own design and artwork.
+These charming small hotels are cozy yet efficient, and all have their own cooking area, toilet, shower and heat.
 These little caravans will have you convinced that your next vacation rental should be a tiny house.
-As these accommodations are arranged in a grouping, there is a community feel complete with chairs, a fire pit for marshmallow roasting and even a ping-pong table.
+As these accommodations are arranged in a grouping, there is a community feel complete with chairs, a fire pit for marshmallow roasting and even a pingpong table.

-Prices are current as of July 2017, according to the hotels’ websites, and are for a one-night Saturday/Sunday stay in the summer months, unless otherwise stated.
+Prices are current as of July 12, 2018, according to the hotels’ websites, and are for a one-night stay in low seasons, unless otherwise stated.